Type A and Type B personality theory: Type B

 Type B is a behavior pattern that is lacking in Type A behaviors.
-A-B personality is a continuum where one either leans to be more Type A or Non Type A (Type B).
+A-B personality is a continuum over which one either leans to be more Type A or Non Type A (Type B).

-The hypothesis describes Type B individuals as a contrast to those of Type A. Type B personalities, by definition, are noted to live at lower stress levels.
+The hypothesis is that Type B individuals are noted to live at lower stress levels.
 They typically work steadily and may enjoy achievement, although they have a greater tendency to disregard physical or mental stress when they do not achieve.
 When faced with competition, they may focus less on winning or losing than their Type A counterparts, and more on enjoying the game regardless of winning or losing.
-Type B individuals are also more likely to be predominately right brained, and have a poorer sense of time.
+Type B individuals are also more likely to have a poorer sense of time.

 Type B personality types are more tolerant than individuals in the Type A category.
 This can be evident through their relationship style that members of upper management prefer.
 Type B individuals can "...see things from a global perspective, encourage teamwork, and exercise patience in decision making..."